 Now that summer is winding down and it’s feeling very fall-ish around here, it’s time to cuddle up with a good book, a blanket, and something warm to drink.
-Today, I’ve rounded up seven historical fiction novels that are set in England which I think you will love.
+Today, I’ve rounded up seven historical fiction novels that are set in Great Britain which I think you will love.

 1. At The Water’s Edge by Sara Gruen